-Welcome to the i2i Teaching Partnership – an alliance of highly successful secondary schools in Surrey, Hampshire, Middlesex and Berkshire delivering a first class and highly supportive and responsive School Centred Initial Teacher Training (SCITT) programme leading to both QTS and PGCE.
+The i2i Teaching Partnership is an alliance of highly successful secondary schools in Surrey, Hampshire, Middlesex and Berkshire delivering a first class highly supportive and responsive School Centred Initial Teacher Training (SCITT) programme leading to both QTS and PGCE.

-Our SCITT programme provides high quality school-led and centre-based training, enabling all trainees to develop into confident and competent professionals.
-Our programme will immerse you in a school setting right from the start, offering both QTS and PGCE, and expert Mentors to guide and support you.
-Employment rates on our programme are high and career progression and continuing professional development is embedded into our culture.
+Our programme provides high quality school-led and centre-based training, enabling all trainees to develop into confident and competent professionals.
+Our programme will immerse you in a school setting right from the start, with expert Mentors to guide and support you.
+Employment rates are high, and career progression and continuing professional development is embedded into our culture.

-Our broad network of partnership schools present exciting, varied training possibilities, including four schools with a sixth form , two special needs schools, and two training hubs; Weydon School in Farnham and Reigate School in Reigate.
+Our broad network of partnership schools present exciting, varied training possibilities, including six schools with a sixth form, two special needs schools, and two training hubs; Weydon School in Farnham and Reigate School in Reigate.

-By supporting you in your training year, and into your career through ongoing professional development, we know that you will help us achieve our vision and transform the lives of the next generation.
+By supporting you in your training year, and beyond, we know that you will help us achieve our vision and transform the lives of the next generation.

-We are proud of this supportive approach and strong reputation, and invite you to visit our website to learn more about what we believe is a truly exceptional programme.
+We are proud of our supportive approach and strong reputation, and invite you to visit our website to learn more about what we believe is a truly exceptional programme.